Written by Craig Fearn

 1. Google Search Console (Essential)

-Your most important free tool.
-Shows how Google sees your site and which searches bring visitors.
+Google Search Console is your most important free tool.
+It shows how Google sees your site and which searches bring visitors—data that is impossible to get anywhere else without paying.

 Search Console reveals which queries your site appears for, your average position, click-through rates, and indexing status.
-It alerts you to technical problems Google has detected.
+It alerts you to technical problems Google has detected and shows exactly which pages are and are not indexed.
 Every website owner should have this set up.
-Set up Google Search Console before anything else.
+Set up Google Search Console before anything else—it takes five minutes.

 2. Google Analytics (Traffic Analysis)

 Analytics tracks visitor demographics, behaviour, conversions, and traffic sources.
-You'll see which pages perform best, how long people stay, and where they drop off.
+You will see which pages perform best, how long people stay, and where they drop off.
 The free version handles far more data than small businesses generate.
-Essential for measuring SEO progress.
+Combined with Search Console, it gives you a complete picture of your SEO performance.

 3. Google PageSpeed Insights (Speed Testing)